 Synnovation = networking of different knowledge disciplines

 The advantages of these processes are obvious: customer perspectives can be identified and integrated at an early stage.
-The know-how from other industries and knowledge disciplines not only allows you to look beyond the famous box, but also brings something new Reset in circulation
+The know-how from other industries and knowledge disciplines not only allows you to look beyond the famous box, but also brings something new Background in circulation

 Synnovation therefore essentially describes a new culture of innovation in which the new no longer arises primarily from a restricted fantasy of acceleration, control or overcoming.
 "Innovation loses its technocentric focus," said the authors.